DFE-Digital/teaching-vacancies-design-history/app/posts/2021-04-11-ab-test-inline-create-account-form.md

     file: "account-creation.png",
     alt: "A screenshot of the account sign up screen" },
-  caption: "On the left, a link to to create an account.
-On the right, An inline form to cerate an account."
+  caption: "On the left, a link to the create an account form.
+On the right, an inline form to cerate an account."
 }) }}

 ## Next steps